lewoudar/scalpel/docs/selenium-spider.md

 I will not do a course on browser dev tools, there are many resources on the web but this is basically how you can inspect the HTML source of SPA applications.

-Like I said early static spiders is useless in the case of SPA applications because the inner [httpx](https://www.python-httpx.org/) client used in these spiders do not know how to deal with javascript loading.
+Like I said early static spiders are useless in the case of SPA applications because the inner [httpx](https://www.python-httpx.org/) client they rely on do not know how to deal with javascript loading.
 So how can we scrape data from SPA applications?
 There are not many choices here, we need a browser!
 And we don't only need a browser but also a tool able to handle a browser without human interaction commonly called a *driver*.

+!!! note
-Note that every browser has a specific driver so you need to install one for the browser you use.
+    Every browser has a specific driver so you need to install one for the browser you use.

 This is where [selenium](https://selenium-python.readthedocs.io/) comes in.
 It is a python library able to control browser via the use of *drivers*.
 The [installation](https://selenium-python.readthedocs.io/installation.html) section